The Ultimate Bucket List For Anyone In Oklahoma Who Loves The Outdoors

-Just think, in a few short months the weather is going to be heavenly here in the Sooner State, and you’ll be looking for things to do outdoors in the fresh air.
-Of course we have the beautiful Turner Falls and Natural State Park, but we went searching a little deeper for a few more hidden gems in the state.
+outdoor things to do in Oklahoma’s fresh air.
+Of course, we have the beautiful Turner Falls and Natural State Park, but we went searching a little deeper for a few more hidden gems in the state.
 Whether you enjoy hiking, biking, swimming, fishing, boating or just relaxing, you’ll want to add these 10 places to your bucket list if you love the outdoors.

 2. McGee Creek State Park, Atoka

 Located on the southwestern edge of the Ouachita Mountains, this 2,600-acre park is full of outdoor activities.
 From fishing to swimming to hiking, McGee Creek is the perfect place to try it all.
 Learn more about McGee Creek State Park and the

 3. Roman Nose State Park, Watonga